Juan Lara: Accident

-Return from injuries

 After wearing a halo vest to support his neck and surgeries on his spine and arms, Lara reported to the Indians' training camp on March 31, 2009.
+He made 15 appearances for the rookie-level AZL Indians, posting an 0-1 record and 4.24 ERA with 19 strikeouts across 17 innings pitched.
+Lara elected free agency following the season on November 9.